Textualize/rich/README.md

 - `"conceal"` for concealed text (not supported on most terminals).
 - `"strike"` for text with a line through it (not supported on all terminals).

-Style attributes and colors may appear in any order, so `"bold magenta on yellow"` has the same effect as `"on yellow magenta bold"`.
+Style attributes and colors may appear in any order, i.e. `"bold magenta on yellow"` has the same effect as `"on yellow magenta bold"`.
+The latter may be preferred by Yoda.

 ## Console Logging